Students have time weekly to browse for and borrow books from the Peter G. library collection.

 Our PGS library books have been selected to encourage independent reading for pleasure and/or personal information needs.
-The PGS library collection has been very carefully organized to encourage fun and productive browsing for the wide range of interests and developmental needs of all students ages 5 through nearly 13-years-old.
-Some 5th graders might enjoy reading books from a category publishers label "YA" (Young Adult) and the library has a shelf of some YA books read by Mrs. Glass.
-If you prefer your son or daughter not to borrow books from the YA section, or you have any other areas of concern, please contact Mrs. Glass so she can note this with your student's checkout information.
+The PGS library collection has been very carefully organized to encourage fun and productive browsing for the wide range of interests and developmental needs of all students ages 5 through 12 -years-old.
+Some 5th graders might enjoy reading books from a category publishers label "Middle Grades (5-8) and the library has some of these books, all have been read by Mrs. Glass.
+If you prefer your child not to borrow books from this section, or you have any other areas of concern, please contact Mrs. Glass so she can note this with your student's checkout information.

 Library tours are always welcome!
 Please stop in anytime, or you can call or e-mail in advance.